xmen4xp/orch-utils/tenancy-api-mapping/README.md

 The basic workflow to make changes to the code, verify those changes, and create a GitHub pull request (PR) is:

 0. Edit and build the code with the `make build` command.
+This command creates the docker image.

 1. Run linters with the `make lint` command.

-2. Run the unit tests with the `make test` command.
+2. Run the unit tests with following sequence of commands.

+    ```shell
+    make lint
+    make test
+    git restore --staged cmd/specgen/tests/gitsubmodules/*
+    ```

 ## Contribute